 Prosthetics is the replacement of a lost limb with a prosthesis, an artificial limb that helps restore patients' mobility or function.
 Prosthetics technology degrees combine medical engineering technology with the study of human anatomy.
-Graduates of an associate, bachelor's or master's degree program in prosthetics are prepared to design or fabricate the prostheses patients need to comfortably walk, run or perform everyday activities.
+Graduates of an associate's, bachelor's or master's degree program in prosthetics are prepared to design or fabricate the prostheses patients need to comfortably walk, run or perform everyday activities.
+These programs can also be found at the doctoral level.
 Undergraduate programs teach students how to measure for, manufacture and fit a prosthetic device through labs and internships, while students with master's degrees can work as certified prosthetists, designing custom devices for clients.
 Master's degree programs include a residency requirement.

 Associate's Degree in Prosthetics